U.S. suggests Russia, Syria may tamper with Douma evidence, Moscow denies it

 Russian Foreign Minister Sergei Lavrov denied Moscow had interfered with any evidence.
 "I can guarantee that Russia has not tampered with the site," he told the BBC.

-Increasing regional jitters, Syrian anti-aircraft defenses shot down missiles fired at the Syrian air base of Shayrat in Homs province, Syrian state television said.
+Increasing regional jitters, Syrian anti-aircraft defenses shot down missiles fired at the air base of Shayrat in Homs province late on Monday and at another base northeast of the capital, Damascus, Syrian state television and pro-Iranian Hezbollah media said.

 An Israeli military spokesman said: "We don't comment on such reports".